Guru Gobind Singh: Wars

 The period following the execution of Guru Tegh Bahadur – the father of Guru Gobind Singh, was a period where the Mughal Empire under Aurangzeb was an increasingly hostile enemy of the Sikh people.
 The Sikh resisted, led by Gobind Singh, and the Muslim-Sikh conflicts peaked during this period.
-Both Mughal administration and Aurangzeb's army had an active interest in Guru Gobind Singh.
-Aurangzeb issued an order to exterminate Guru Gobind Singh and his family.
+Both Mughal administration and Aurangzeb's army had an active interest in Gobind Singh.
+Aurangzeb issued an order to exterminate Gobind Singh and his family.

-Guru Gobind Singh believed in a Dharam Yudh (war in defence of righteousness), something that is fought as a last resort, neither out of a wish for revenge nor for greed nor for any destructive goals.
-To Guru Gobind Singh, one must be prepared to die to stop tyranny, end persecution, and to defend one's own religious values.
+Gobind Singh believed in a Dharamyudh (war in defence of righteousness), something that is fought as a last resort, neither out of a wish for revenge nor for greed nor for any destructive goals.
+To the Guru, one must be prepared to die to stop tyranny, end persecution, and to defend one's own religious values.
 He led fourteen wars with these objectives, but never took captives nor damaged anyone's place of worship.

-Significant battles
+Battles

-Guru Gobind Singh fought 13 battles against the Mughal Empire and the kings of Siwalik Hills.
+Guru Gobind Singh fought 21 battles against the Mughal Empire and the kings of Siwalik Hills.